dlaub3/smsapp/readme.md

 If you are using docker-compose you can run ```docker-compose exec php-fpm bash```.
 Then cd to the project root and run the migration commands.

+You will need to run ```php artisan queue:work``` for the messaging to work.
+Smsapp uses Laravel jobs to process the sending of messages.

 ## Development

 Run either: